nakabeppu/ssd_pytorch-lightning/README.md

-# SSD in PyTorch Lightning
+# SSD with PyTorch Lightning

 ## References